-In the final week, children would again complete the three iPad games and EEG assessments that were described above, and be asked to wear the activity monitor for one week.
+In the final week, children would again complete the four iPad games and EEG assessments that were described above, and be asked to wear the activity monitor for one week.

-In centres where children receive the story-time sessions, educators will be trained to deliver the active game sessions at the end of the study, should Centre Management choose for this to occur.
+Control centres will be visited to deliver the small group active game sessions for 6 weeks in Term 3, 2018.
+Educators will be trained to deliver the active game sessions should Centre Management choose for this to occur.
+We are happy to negotiate times that you feel would be minimally disruptive to your centre’s operations.

 Potential risks for children of participating in the active games include minor and acute injuries that sometimes occur when young children play group games that involve movement.
 Apart from children’s time to complete assessments and parents’ support in assisting children to wear activity monitors at home, we foresee no other risks to participation in this study.